-Given the known lack of microeconomic rationality in the system of central planning [Hayek 1935], the management of efficiency and innovation could only rely on some rudimentary principles, such as minimising queues, saving on material input and labour, or copying the products and processes used in market economies [Kornai 1980].
+rudimentary principles, such as minimising queues, saving on material input and labour, or imitating products and processes used in market economies [Kornai 1980].
 As for the outward focus, the objective was to bargain for a softer output plan or a higher quota of inputs.
-The latter was a sophisticated entrepreneurial treat, where the gains were high, and they could be used to build up of powerful private relational capital [see Bezemer, Dulleck and Frijters 2003; Blanchard and Kremer 1997].
+The latter was a sophisticated entrepreneurial treat, where the gains were high, and they could be used to build up powerful private relational capital [see Bezemer, Dulleck and Frijters 2003; Blanchard and Kremer 1997].

-As the opportunities for official (and unofficial) accumulation of wealth widened, socialist millionaires began cropping up everywhere, starting in the 1970s.
-If this quasi-entrepreneur fulfilled the plan target and showed sufficient loyalty to superiors, he/she received a free hand to exercise power over resources, staff policy, and bonus remuneration in the economic unit he/she oversaw within the hierarchy.
-On the same horizontal level of hierarchical bureaucratic subordination this manager had the powers to collude with other 'partners' to form cartels, information asymmetries and political coalitions, which liquidated potential interference in the production, distribution or planning processes.
-As it gradually and naturally progressed, central planning evolved into a system in which agents and informal coalitions in the productive lower ranks of the command hierarchy controlled their principals in the upper command of formal subordination [Mlčoch 1990].
+As the opportunities for official (and unofficial) accumulation of wealth widened, starting in the 1970s, socialist millionaires began cropping up everywhere.
+If these quasi-entrepreneurs fulfilled the plan target and showed sufficient loyalty to superiors, they were given a free hand to exercise power over resources, staff policy, and bonus remuneration in the economic unit they oversaw within the hierarchy.
+On the same horizontal level of hierarchical bureaucratic subordination these managers had the powers to collude with other 'partners' to form cartels, information asymmetries, and political coalitions, which liquidated potential interference in the production, distribution, or planning processes.
+As central planning gradually and naturally evolved, it turned into a system in which agents and informal coalitions in the productive lower ranks of the command hierarchy controlled their principals in the upper command of formal subordination [Mlčoch 1990].

 The resulting socio-political antagonism caused by different relationships to entrepreneurship can be identified with three social groups.
-Based on analysis from previous studies [Benáček 1994; 1995], we will refer to them here as 'marketeers', 'nomenklatura' and 'outsiders':
+Based on analyses from previous studies [Benáček 1994, 1995], we will refer to them here as 'marketeers', 'nomenklatura', and 'outsiders':

-(i) Marketeers: private farmers, repair workers, artisans, tradesmen; catering and hotel staff, cab drivers, foreign exchange touts, greengrocers, used car dealers; shop managers, shop assistants, stock keepers; entertainers, artists, top sportsmen; administrators of queues, bureaucrats issuing licences, certificates and permits; crime ringleaders, etc.

-(ii) Nomenklatura: directors of companies, their deputies, heads of divisions or financially independent units; paid party apparatchiks, high-ranking bureaucrats at ministries, district and municipal councils; high-ranking officers in army and police.

-(iii) Outsiders: people with low degree of evident entrepreneurial aspirations, active mainly in the 'do-it-yourself' activities.
+- (i) Marketeers: private farmers, repair workers, artisans, tradesmen; catering and hotel staff, cab drivers, foreign exchange touts, greengrocers, used car dealers; shop managers, shop assistants, stock keepers; entertainers, artists, top sportsmen; administrators of queues, bureaucrats issuing licences, certificates and permits; crime ringleaders, etc. - (ii) Nomenklatura: directors of companies, their deputies, heads of divisions or financially independent units; paid party apparatchiks, high-ranking bureaucrats at ministries, district and municipal councils; high-ranking officers in the army and the police. - (iii) Outsiders: people with few obvious entrepreneurial aspirations, active mainly in 'do-it-yourself' activities.
 However, there was a large middle-class sub-group with cultural capital among their ranks: doctors, engineers, teachers, computer operators, scientists or clerks, whose entrepreneurial skills could not be used under the communist system.

-4. The mechanism of communism's demise
+5.4.
+The mechanism of communism's demise